 Criteria: The entity chosen to operate the .NET registry must: (i) maintain .NET registry functions efficiently and reliably, (ii) demonstrate disaster recovery capability and (iii) deliver high quality of service for all .NET users worldwide.
 Providing documentation for procedures insuring a very high level of security and stability is an absolute criterion.
-The ability and commitment to provide even higher levels of security and stability than those offered in the current operation of the .net registry is a relative criterion.

-- (a) Provision for Registry Failure.
+(a) Provision for Registry Failure.
 Describe in detail how you would assure continuity of operations in the event of operational failure of the registry and make provision for contingencies and a failsafe back-up plan.
-A commitment to provide ICANN with escrowed data, in and of itself, will not satisfy the absolute criterion. - (b) Provision for Business Failure.
-Describe in detail what advance arrangements you will implement to ensure that, if your operation of the .NET registry becomes financially non-viable, the registry operations will be quickly, smoothly and efficiently transferred to another operator so as to minimize disruption of the registry functions. - (c) Describe in detail your arrangements to provide a secure environment in which the registry infrastructure is to be operated.
+A commitment to provide ICANN with escrowed data, in and of itself, will not satisfy the absolute criterion.

+(b) Provision for Business Failure.
+Describe in detail what advance arrangements you will implement to ensure that, if your operation of the .NET registry becomes financially non-viable, the registry operations will be quickly, smoothly and efficiently transferred to another operator so as to minimize disruption of the registry functions.

+(c) Describe in detail your arrangements to provide a secure environment in which the registry infrastructure is to be operated.